Britain's Rolls-Royce tumbles to record US$5.8 billion loss

 On the dividend decision, he said "this might be considered a little conservative following the pain shareholders have suffered in the last few years".

-Rolls said it was well under way with its transformation program, achieving 60 million pounds in savings in 2016, and was on track for its 2017 targets too.
+Rolls said it was well under way with its transformation programme, achieving 60 million pounds in savings in 2016, and was on track for its 2017 targets too.

 In its troubled marine division, which has been hit by weak demand from shipping and energy customers, it took a 200 million pound goodwill impairment to reflect a more cautious outlook.